 Positrons are used in several disciplines of science, such as chemistry, physics, material science, surface science, biology and nanoscience [2].
-Positrons are obtained either from radioactive sources or from pair production from high energy photons.
-The main challenge is increasing the intensity (or current) of the positron source.
-Radioactive sources like Co-58, Na-22, and Cu-64 emit positive beta particles β^+ when they decay.
-As given in Table 1.1 The positron rate from radioactive sources is around at $10^7 \sim 10^8 \text{ e}^+/\text{s}$ at highest because the radioactivity of the sources in normal labs are limited to 100 mCi [3].
+Positrons are obtained either from radioactive sources or from pair production of high energy photons.
+Radioactive sources like Co-58, Na-22, and Cu-64 emit positive beta particles $\beta^+$ when they decay.
+As given in Table 1.1, the positron rate of radioactive sources are around at $10^7 \sim 10^8$ e+/s at highest because the radioactivity of the sources in normal labs are limited to 100 mCi [3].